inmanta/inmanta-core/docs/model_developers/modules.rst

 ------------------------------
 v1 modules
 ^^^^^^^^^^
-A v1 module is a module that is not packaged and published to a pip index but is solely distributed via git.
-V1 modules are installed on the fly by the compiler and can be found in the project's `libs` directory.
-Any changes you make to the module source in the `libs` dir will be reflected in the next compile.
+A v1 module is a module that is not packaged and published to a Python package repository but is solely distributed via git.
+V1 modules are installed on the fly by the compiler and can be found in the project's ``modulepath`` directory (see :ref:`project_yml`).
+Any changes you make to the module source in the ``modulepath`` directory will be reflected in the next compile.
 If you need to be able to make changes to multiple modules simultaneously, the simplest way to set up your development environment is to create a project that imports the desired modules, then run a compile against it.
 Alternatively, you can manually clone the module repos.